 - Master degree or equivalent; this typically includes 5 years of higher education, or contributions to scientific publications.

-- Interdisciplinary PhD projects only – read about past projects
+- Interdisciplinary PhD projects, ideally tackling questions and/or using methods that are novel for the hosting lab – read about past projects

 - Hosting laboratory must be in the Paris region (one lab must be in the Paris region if co-supervisors proposed)